Straight to the Point

 The Competition

-• Rapicca BBQ Gloves: The neoprene rubber fingers on these gloves were too rigid to get a good grasp on a set of tongs or a grill lid, and they had some of the lowest heat resistance we experienced.
+- Rapicca BBQ Gloves: The neoprene rubber fingers on these gloves were too rigid to get a good grasp on a set of tongs or a grill lid, and they had some of the lowest heat resistance.

-• Semboh Extreme Heat Resistant BBQ Gloves: Despite their high heat resistance rating of 932ºF, the heat of the cast iron pan became unbearable to hold after just five seconds, making these the worst-performing gloves we tested.
+- Semboh Extreme Heat Resistant BBQ Gloves: Despite their high heat resistance rating of 932ºF, the heat of the cast iron pan became unbearable to hold after just five seconds, making these the worst-performing gloves.

-• Ove Glove Oven Mitt: While this is called an oven mitt, it was similar enough to a grill glove to warrant adding to our tests.
-However, it performed poorly, with our hands getting hot quickly.
+- Ove Glove Oven Mitt: While this is called an oven mitt, it was similar enough to a grill glove to warrant adding to my tests.
+However, it performed poorly and my hands heated up quickly.

 FAQs